 Currently, the Lanikai Pillbox hike is

 This trail is right in urban Honolulu and super easy in a dense forest.
-There isn’t much of a grand view but it is peaceful and soothing nature walk (less of a hike).
+There are plenty of other hikes up on here in Tantalus.
+While the trail doesn’t have much of a grand view but it is peaceful and soothing nature walk (less of a hike).
 There are lots of roots so just be sure kids are aware and don’t trip.
 It can be muddy after a rainfall.
 Bring bug spray since this hike is more in the forest.
 This hike is ideal if it’s a bit cloudy or overcast.
-Bring the bug spray though!
+Also, don’t leave any valuables in the car.
+You can pick other trails if this trial is too short!

 Kuliouou Ridge Trail